kinow/autosubmit/docs/source/usage/run.rst

 .. important:: Before launching Autosubmit check password-less ssh is feasible (*HPCName* is the hostname):

+.. important:: The host machine has to be able to access HPC's/Clusters via password-less ssh.
+Make sure that the ssh key is in PEM format `ssh-keygen -t rsa -b 4096 -C "email@email.com" -m PEM`.

     ``ssh HPCName``

 More info on password-less ssh can be found at: http://www.linuxproblem.org/art_9.html